ChrislyBear-GH/Factorio-BotPrioritizer/README.md

 - Or you can use the keyboard hotkey, which defaults to **CONTROL + D**:
 ![Keyboard configuration page][controls]

-Each of the two options will either **activate the selection tool** or **do the re-prioritization right away**, depending on the **mod settings**.
+Each of the two options will either **activate the selection tool** or **do the reprioritization right away**, depending on the **mod settings**.

 If you have set the mod to **use the selection tool**, the cursor will show the mod icon and if you click-and-drag to select an area there will be a purple border.

-After making a selection, the mod will re-issue the construction/deconstruction/upgrade commands for the selected entities, so your personal robots will get a chance to take over the job.
+After making a selection, the mod will reissue the construction/deconstruction/upgrade commands for the selected entities, so your personal robots will get a chance to take over the job.
 Those poor base robots will turn around and go back and put their things back into storage.

 It will work on: